alexMivelaz/myFirstHunter/docs/cppRules.md

 You have to add a space after this sign: ",", "+", "=", ">", "<", "-", "|", "&", ";".
 If you have an operation, you have to add a space before the operator sign.

+# About the namespace

+If you create a lib, you have to create the namespace named like the lib.
+Don't be afraid to create subnamespace